KhronosGroup/ANARI-SDK/cts/CTS_Design_Document.md

 ## Q&A <!-- omit in toc -->

 - Depth test is defined as Euclidean distance (not normalized).
 If we want to use it as metric, a suitable range needs to be defined for all or each test scene.
+- How should waitMask be defined?
+Should it be settable by the user?

 ## Introduction